Diablo IV: How to Build Paladin Zealous Shredder – Leveling to Endgame

 What makes Zealous Shredder work

-This build is strong because Zeal is not just a damage button.
-With the Oath upgrade active, it becomes movement, multi-hit pressure, and echo generation at the same time.
-Every part of the setup feeds the next part: Zeal builds and spends momentum, Fervor amplifies your payoff, critical strike scaling turns repeated hits into real damage, and Arbiter-form windows let you cash all of that in at once.
+Zeal is not just a damage button.
+With the Zealot Oath upgrade active, it becomes movement, multi-hit pressure, and echo generation at the same time.
+Every part of the kit feeds the next: Zeal builds and spends momentum, Fervor amplifies your payoff, critical strike scaling turns repeated hits into real damage, and Arbiter Form windows let you cash all of that in at once.

-That is why the build feels much better in real farming content than it does on a skill tree preview.
+That is why the build feels much better in real farming content than it does on a skill-tree preview.
 On paper it looks like a melee spam build.
 In practice it is a screen-to-screen shredder that wants grouped enemies, fast inputs, and enough crit support to turn each Zeal chain into several overlapping hits.
+If you prefer a heavier transformation payoff, the Falling Star Arbiter Paladin leans the same Arbiter Form window harder for Torment 4 bossing.

 Leveling path: how to start without the build feeling weak

-The easiest mistake while leveling is treating Zealous Shredder like a finished endgame package too early.
-Before you have the Oath interaction online and before your crit rate starts to matter, Zeal is just a decent melee skill.
+The easiest mistake is treating Zealous Shredder like a finished endgame package too early.
+Before you have the Zealot Oath interaction online and before your crit rate starts to matter, Zeal is just a decent melee skill.
 Once those pieces come together, the build accelerates very quickly.

 Early skill priority